8 Walkthrough 2: Approaching gradebook data from a data science perspective

 functions to add total rows, percentages, and other dressings

-First, let’s have a look at the original column names.
-The output will be long, so let’s just look at the first ten by using head()
+Start by looking at the original column names.
+The output will be long, so look at the first ten by using head()

 .